MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/external-tables-azurestorage-azuredatalake.md

 ms.date: 03/24/2020
 ---

-# Create and alter external tables based on Azure Blob Storage or Azure Data Lake
+# Create and alter Azure Storage external tables

 The following command describes how to create an external table located in Azure Blob Storage, Azure Data Lake Store Gen1, or Azure Data Lake Store Gen2.